Montenegro Advance Payment Invoice and Correction Rules

 Topics:

 A Montenegro advance payment invoice marks a compliance event in its own right.
 Under Montenegro rules, you need an invoice for each separate supply, for any advance payment received before the supply happens, and for any later change to the tax base.
-That is the practical rule behind Montenegro advance payment invoicing, and it sits in Montenegro VAT law Articles 31 and 32: Article 31 requires an invoice for pre-supply payments and later tax-base changes, while Article 32 sets the mandatory invoice data.
-The field-by-field breakdown comes later in this guide.
+The legal anchors sit in Montenegro VAT law Articles 31 and 32: Article 31 requires an invoice for pre-supply payments and later tax-base changes, while Article 32 sets the mandatory invoice data.

 For day-to-day work, read Article 18 and Article 31 together.
 Article 31 tells you when an invoice must exist for an advance payment, and Article 18 tells you when VAT is accounted for.
-If payment is received partly or fully before the invoice is issued or before the goods or services are supplied, Article 18 brings VAT into the picture on the date the money is received.
-That is the practical Montenegro advance payment VAT timing point: the compliance workflow starts when cash arrives, not only when the final invoice is raised.
+If payment is received partly or fully before the invoice is issued or before the goods or services are supplied, Article 18 brings VAT into the picture on the date the money is received — the compliance workflow starts when cash arrives, not only when the final invoice is raised.

 How the Advance Invoice and Final Invoice Fit Together